sous-chefs/pyenv/README.md

 ### system_install

-Installs the pyenv codebase system-wide (that is, into `/usr/local/pyenv`).
+Installs the `pyenv` codebase system-wide (that is, into `/usr/local/pyenv`).
 This recipe includes *default*.

-Use this recipe by itself if you want pyenv installed system-wide but want to handle installing Pythons, invoking LWRPs, etc..
+Use this recipe by itself if you want `pyenv` installed system-wide but want to handle installing Pythons, invoking LWRPs, etc..

 ### system

-Installs the pyenv codebase system-wide (that is, into `/usr/local/rbenv`) and installs Pythons driven off attribute metadata.
+Installs the `pyenv` codebase system-wide (that is, into `/usr/local/pyenv`) and installs Pythons driven off attribute metadata.
 This recipe includes *default* and *system_install*.

-Use this recipe by itself if you want rbenv installed system-wide with rubies installed.
+Use this recipe by itself if you want `pyenv` installed system-wide with Pythons installed.

 ### user_install

-Installs the pyenv codebase for a list of users (selected from the `node['pyenv']['user_installs']` hash).
+Installs the `pyenv` codebase for a list of users (selected from the `node['pyenv']['user_installs']` hash).
 This recipe includes *default*.

-Use this recipe by itself if you want pyenv installed for specific users in isolation but want each user to handle installing Pythons, invoking LWRPs, etc.
+Use this recipe by itself if you want `pyenv` installed for specific users in isolation but want each user to handle installing Pythons, invoking LWRPs, etc.

 ### user

-Installs the pyenv codebase for a list of users (selected from the `node['rbenv']['user_installs']` hash) and installs rubies driven off attribte metadata.
+Installs the pyenv codebase for a list of users (selected from the `node['pyenv']['user_installs']` hash) and installs Pythons driven off attribute metadata.
 This recipe includes *default* and *user_install*.

-Use this recipe by itself if you want pyenv installed for specific users in isolation with Pythons installed.
+Use this recipe by itself if you want `pyenv` installed for specific users in isolation with Pythons installed.

-### vagrant

-An optional recipe if Chef is installed in a non-pyenv Python in a [Vagrant][vagrant] virtual machine.
-This recipe installs a `chef-solo` wrapper script so Chef doesn't need to be re-installed in the global pyenv Python.

 ## Attributes